 - Makeup Obsessed Mom: Are the new Maybelline Color Jolt Lip Paints a dupe for Too Faced Melted lipstick?
 See Stacie’s review on makeupobsessedmom.com

-- Grow It Girl: Tiki let her creative side out and showed us she not just beauty with a tutorial for a DIY clutch purse that easily doubles for a makeup bag.
+- Just Tiki: Tiki let her creative side out and showed us she is not just beautiful with a tutorial for a DIY clutch purse that easily doubles for a makeup bag.

 - Keely’s Nails: Keely joined the maniswap circle and recreated these Electric Punk Samurai nails originally by Danielle.

 Have you tried the Shea Moisture Peace Rose Oil Complex Facial Mask?
 If you have, please let me know how you liked the mask.